 When do I need to arrive at the University?

-Your course start date is the Monday of the week before the University's academic year commences - 'week zero'.
-We schedule a week of welcome and induction activities including events and sessions such as the Director's Welcome, a series of Introduction to Computing sessions, a chance to hear the graduating MSc year group's project presentations and an introduction to some of our external partners.
-Alongside events at MathSys, central university runs a selection of welcome events and you may wish to participate in the evening activities, except for on Friday when we will have our own student-organised welcome party!
-The full welcome week schedule will be finalised in the summer months and sent to you.
-In the meantime, last year's schedule is here.
+Your course start date is listed in your offer, and is usually the Monday of the week before the academic year commences - also known as 'Welcome Week' or 'week zero'.
+We schedule a week of welcome and induction activities including events and sessions such as the Director's Welcome, a series of Introduction to Computing sessions, a chance to hear the graduating MSc year group's project presentations, and an introduction to some of our external partners.

 If I have questions about MathSys who can I contact?

-In the first instance please address questions to the Programme Administrator via the e-mail resource account: firstname.lastname@example.org or by telephone on 024 765 23673.
-She will either respond or forward your query to another appropriate member of the team.
-If you have queries best answered by current students she can put you in contact with existing MSc and PhD students.
-You can also contact students directly via their webpage details if you wish.
+In the first instance please address questions to the CDT Administrator by emailing email@example.com or by telephone on 024 765 26763.
+You can also contact our current students directly via their webpage details if you wish.

-We very much hope that this information is helpful and look forward to welcoming you to Warwick!
+We hope that this information is helpful, and we look forward to welcoming you to Warwick!